sidious2kx/eclipseprojects/README.md

 eclipseprojects
 ===============

-A repository for our eclipse project collaborations.
+A repository for our eclipse project collaborations!